wavestoweather/data_download_selz_etal_2022/README.md

 `<resolution>` R2B6 or R2B7
 `<member>` 5 randomly selected members from 1-50

-The directories of the 5 members are packed into one tar-file.
+The directories of the 5 members are packed into one tar-file, resulting in 132 tar-files in total.

-After extractions, in each folder the relevant simulation output is stored in multiple files, with <ifile> being a 4-digit consecutive number:
+After unpacking, in each folder the relevant simulation output is stored in multiple files, with `<ifile>` being a 4-digit consecutive number:

-`NWP_ERR_lonlat_PL_<ifile>.nc` 300hPa horizontal wind and geopotential for the kinetic energy-based error metrics `NWP_UA_lonlat_ML_<ifile>.nc` upper-air variables u, v, pv, temp, pres on model levels
+`NWP_ERR_lonlat_PL_<ifile>.nc` contains 300hPa horizontal wind and geopotential for the kinetic energy-based error metrics `NWP_UA_lonlat_ML_<ifile>.nc` contains the upper-air variables u, v, pv, temp, pres on model levels
-`NWP_TEND_lonlat_ML_<ifile>.nc` the accumulated increments since forecast start from the parameterization schemes on model levels
+`NWP_TEND_lonlat_ML_<ifile>.nc` contains the accumulated increments from the parameterization schemes since forecast start on model levels

 All output has been interpolated to a regular 1-degree lat-lon grid (independent of the model resolution) and has hourly temporal resolution.

-The output is stored in the NETCDF4-format and has been compressed using the HDF5-BLOSC lossless compression algorithm for the first forecast day and the H5Z-ZFP lossy compression algorithm afterwards.
-To read the data, the corresponding HDF5-plugins are required.
+The output is stored in the `NETCDF4`-format and has been compressed using the `HDF5-BLOSC` lossless compression algorithm for the first forecast day and the `H5Z-ZFP` lossy compression algorithm afterwards.
+To read the data, the corresponding `HDF5`-plugins are required.
 They are open-source and publicly available on github:
 - https://github.com/Blosc/hdf5-blosc
 - https://github.com/LLNL/H5Z-ZFP

-Alternatively, the data can be read with the python-package "enstools", which includes the necessary HDF5-plugins.
+Alternatively, the data can be read with the python-package `enstools`, which includes the necessary HDF5-plugins.
 This is also open-source and available at:
 - https://github.com/wavestoweather/enstools

-In case of problems or questions please contact tobias.selz@lmu.de.
+In case of problems or questions please contact forschungsdaten@uni-mainz.de.